Majidzerdan/Majidzerdan/README.md

 - 👋 Hi, I’m @Majidzerdan
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning c programming language
-- 📫 How to reach me instagram : @Majid_zerdan

 <!---
 Majidzerdan/Majidzerdan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.